How to create the perfect dressing room design

 Many of us dream of having a walk-in wardrobe.
-Whether you’ve been inspired by an Instagram influencer, a movie or TV (sex in the city, anyone?!), creating the ideal dressing room design is more achievable than you think.
+Whether you’ve been inspired by an Instagram influencer, a movie or TV (sex in the city, anyone?!), creating the ideal d including thoseressing room design is more achievable than you think.

 As one of the most desirable features, a dressing room is more than a functional space, it’s a way to add value to your home.

-If you’ve already designed your dream bedroom, a dressing room is the next logical step.
-So here’s how to transform an empty space into a walk-in wardrobe.
+If you’ve already designed your dream bedroom, creating a walk-in wardrobe is the next logical step.
+So here’s how to transform an empty space into your dream dressing room design.

 What is your ideal dressing room?

-Just like the clothes which hang within it, a dressing room is highly personal.
+Just like the clothes which hang within it, your dressing room design is highly personal.
 And so you want it to reflect your style and taste.
 It also needs to be practical and functional.

 Some dream of open-fronted wardrobes, with everything arranged by colour.
 Others will want their dressing room to feel more like a boutique with a mixture of open and closed cabinets as well as shelves for displaying shoes, bags and other accessories.